Tangoe/Mobile-Procurement-API-Documentation/concepts/glossary/index.md

 The URI that goes after the base URL and points towards the requested API functionality.

 ### Header
-The header is what's sent preceding the body of an HTTP request or response.
+The header is the data that is sent preceding the body of an HTTP request or response.

 ### HTTP
 Hypertext transport protocol.
 It is one of the key architectural components behind how web-based content on the internet is accessed through web browsers.